cybergarage/fdtools/README.md

 ## Installation

-Fdtools is distributed as a Snap package in the Snap Store, and so You can install it by running:
+Fdtools is distributed as a Snap package in the Snap Store, and so you can install it by running:

 ```
 sudo snap install fdtools